 - one course in geometry or topology (from the 350s or 450s or 360s or 460s, or alternatively, one course in discrete mathematics from the 370s or 470s)

 - an additional four courses at the 300 level or higher.
-Up to three of these may be cognate courses outside the Mathematics Department, with permission from the junior or senior advisors or departmental representative.
+Up to three of these may be cognate courses outside the Mathematics Department, with permission from the junior or senior advisors or director of undergraduate studies.
 (Courses from other departments that are cross-listed with MAT do not need permission and do not count toward the total of three allowed cognates.)

 It is recommended that students complete some of these core requirements by the end of the sophomore year.
 Completing these core courses early will give you more options for junior and senior independent work.